-Convenience: Employees can stick one phone in their pockets and don't have to worry about taking care of two devices.
-Work email, home email, is all together.
-You'll know that you can always reach your employees because they'll always have the phone with them.
+Employees can stick one phone in their pockets or briefcases and they don't have to worry about taking care of and responding on two devices.

-Every employee likes their own equipment: If John likes iPhones and Jane likes Androids, both can happily use their preferred system.
-They don't have to learn new systems.
+If John likes iPhones and Jane likes Androids, both can happily use their preferred system.
+They don't have to learn a new system.
 Often, if your company pays to install Microsoft Office or Photoshop or whatever software the employee needs for work on an employee's personal laptop, the employee is happy to have the software for personal work as well.

-The employee has no learning curve for new equipment because the employee already understands how to use their own electronic devices.
+Employees have no learning curve for new equipment because they already understand how to use their own electronic devices.
 They can jump in on day one for immediate productivity.

-Up to date technology: It's a huge expense for any company to update equipment, but employees are often more motivated to pay to replace their phone or laptop with the latest available device.
-This is a boon for your company as the equipment is updated faster than it would if the company had to pay for it.
+It's a huge expense for any company to update equipment, but employees are often more motivated to pay to replace their personal phones or laptop with the latest available device.

 Cons of a BYOD Policy

-IT support: If every employee has a standard issue computer, tablet, and phone, it's easier for the IT department to support and fix the devices.
-If everyone has their own, it can become complex to keep the electronics functioning.
+If every employee has a standard-issue computer, tablet, and phone, it's easier for the IT department to support and fix the devices.
+If everyone has their own device, it can become much more complex to keep the electronics functioning.
 If you need to install custom software, will it work on everyone's devices?
 What if Jane isn't willing to update her laptop?
 What if John wants to run Linux while everyone else is running Windows?

-Security: What type of data does your organization generate and use?
-It's easy to make rules about how employees should use company devices, but it's not quite so easy to tell your employees that they can't let their 13-year-old write a school paper on their own laptop.
+What type of data does your organization generate and use?
+It's easy to make rules about how employees should use company devices, but it's not quite so easy to tell your employees that they can't let their 13-year-old write a school paper on their own laptop at home.
 What are you going to do to make sure that your company information is kept secure?

-What happens when an employee leaves your employment?
-You'll want to remove any confidential information from any employee device when they leave the company.
+Also, when employees leave the company, you'll want to remove any confidential information from any employee device.
 But, you don't want to delete their personal information.
-No one is happy if you say, “IT needs to wipe all of your photos and and documents from the computer to make sure that you don't take any confidential information.”
+No one is happy if you say, “IT needs to wipe all of your photos and documents from the computer to make sure that you don't take any confidential information.”

-What happens to a phone number when an employee leaves?
-If Jane is a sales person who uses her personal phone number for work purposes when she quits and moves to your competitor, all of her clients still have her phone number in their records.
+If Jane is a salesperson who uses her personal phone number for work purposes when she quits and moves to your competitor, all of her clients still have her phone number in their records.